-Some folks at CAHU have asked me why I decided to come out of my "Happy Has-Been" retirement status (referring to my no longer sitting on a CAHU or NAHU Board of Directors) to write an article...
-Well, I have serious concerns and thoughts on this bill, and I wanted to share them, and I'm hoping that members will still read what I have to say!
-So, on that note, SB 1431 in its current form is an unfair, unnecessary and unwanted bill... unless, of course, you would profit from the beloved California Exchange, scheduled for launch in the very near future, with or without PPACA on the federal level.
+Something evil is lurking in the halls of the Capitol Building in Sacramento..
+And it's called SB 1431.
+All kidding aside, I have serious concerns and thoughts on this bill, and I wanted to share them, and I'm hoping that others will share my concerns.
+So, what makes SB 1431 is so "evil"?
+SB 1431 in its current form is an unfair, unnecessary and unwanted bill... unless, of course, you would profit from the beloved California Exchange, scheduled for launch in the very near future, with or without PPACA on the federal level.